EasycardNG/API/Webhooks.md

 You cannot use localhost* addresses, as well any intranet addresses
 ```

-> Please note: for the moment you need to reauest EasyCard administration team to make Webhooks configuration for you.
+> Please note: for the moment you need to request EasyCard administration team to make Webhooks configuration for you.

 <br/>